nordcraftengine/documentation/docs/the-editor/element-panel/index.md

 ### CSS variables

-[CSS variables](/styling/conditional-styles#css-variables) provide a way to store and reuse style values throughout your styles.
+[CSS variables](/styling/conditional-styles#css-variables) provide a way to store and reuse style values throughout your project in the style panel.

 - Create and manage CSS variables that can be referenced in your styles
 - Override theme variables at the element level for specific use cases or set a local-only variable